Ambassador Carey Cavanaugh

 From great ideas come great things.
-James Patterson, UK’s first president, saw the need for a new school to train leaders to advance the diplomatic and commercial interests of an emergent United States.
-The Patterson School has now celebrated 50 years of excellence and is looking forward to 50 more.
-Let me elaborate on our philosophy of education and program.
+James Patterson, UK’s first president, saw the need for a new school to train leaders to advance the diplomatic and commercial responsibilities of an emergent United States.
+The Patterson School has now celebrated over 50 years of excellence.
+Let me elaborate on our pedagogical approach.

 Socrates with Pupils in the Agora

 This is great education.
 Socrates.
 We like the intimacy, focus, and mutual exploration.
 Teaching by asking and guiding.
-But, the interaction is almost exclusively between scholar and one student, the scholar is detached from society, and all the students from Athens.
-A diversity of students and faculty always yields better results.
-Also, this does not end well for the professor.
+But, the interaction is almost exclusively between scholar and one student; the scholar is set apart from society; and all the students from Athens.
+A diversity of students and faculty always yield better results.
+Also, this doesn’t end particularly well for the professor.

 This is great education.
 Harvard.
 The class is Michael Sandel’s “Justice.”
-Top scholars with bright, diverse students make a memorable experience.
+Top scholars and bright, diverse students make a memorable experience.
 Sandel teaches by storytelling and questioning, with some group dynamic.
-But, the setting demands more monologue than dialogue.
-The professor’s detached, the 1,000 students in attendance overwhelming.
+But, the setting dictates more monologue than dialogue: the professor’s detached and the 1,000 students in attendance overwhelming.
 There is little here that is personal.

 United States Navy

-This isn’t exactly great education – although they used to say it was “A Great Way of Life.”
-Before that the Navy’s motto was “See the World.”
+This isn’t exactly great education.
 What’s best here – and why we include it – is a focus on professionalism, a common sense of purpose, hands on experience, travel and foreign exposure, camaraderie, dedication, and a commitment to serve.

 This is great education.
-Our intimate, select program strikes a middle ground combining the best elements of Harvard, Socrates, and the real world: high standards and high expectations, but decidedly personal and professional.
-Like the Navy, we promote direct observation, hands-on experience, and an esprit de corps.
+Our intimate, select program strikes a middle ground combining the best elements of Harvard, Socrates, and the real word: high standards and high expectations, but decidedly personal and professional.
+Like the Navy, we promote direct observation, hand-on experience, and an esprit de corps.
 We also see our graduates as a “Global Force for Good.”

-Our motto -- “Personal, Passionate, Professional” – applies equally to faculty and students.
+Our slogan – “Personal, Passionate, Professional” – applies equally to faculty and students.
 Our core faculty – a mix of scholars and former practitioners from State, Defense, Commerce and CIA – are committed first and foremost to teaching.
 Yes, we write, conduct research, and remain professionally engaged, but our primary job is to prepare students for success.

 Patterson School Students: The 50th Class

 This is why we work: our incredible students.
 They hail from across the country and around the world.
-Each year we aim to admit just 35 – all masters degree, all full-time, all residential.
-Every cohort is crafted to create an exciting, dynamic learning experience.
-Our students start together as a group, excelling by individual achievement and through teamwork.
+Each year we aim to admit only 35-40 – all masters degree; all full-time; all residential.
+Each cohort is crafted to create an exciting, dynamic learning experience.
+Our students start together as a group, excelling by individual achievement and teamwork.

-We offer four concentrations: diplomacy, commerce, security and intelligence, and international organizations and development, All students are exposed to key aspects of diplomacy and international commerce, through lectures, guest speakers and site visits.
+We offer four concentrations: diplomacy, commerce, security and intelligence, and international organizations/development, All students are exposed to key aspects of diplomacy and international commerce, through lectures, guest speakers and site visits.
 Our MA degree program can be completed in just 18 months – 3 semesters on campus, plus a summer internship.

 University of Kentucky

-The Patterson School is part of the University of Kentucky.
-Our students take advantage of the vast resources that it provides: educational, recreational, and social.
+The Patterson School is an integral part of the University of Kentucky.
+Our students take advantage of its vast educational, recreational, and social resources.
 They also benefit from a tuition rate and cost of living that is far below our chief competitors.
-This means our students typically have less debt and a greater range of career options upon graduation.

 Imagine spending three days with top policymakers and opinion leaders on the hottest topic of the day.
-Each fall we hold a private conference – done expressly for our students – that brings up to 22 experts from government and academia.
-This intense interaction expands knowledge and builds close personal contacts.
+Each fall we hold a private conference that brings in experts from government, academia, and the private sector expressly for our students.
+This intense interaction expands knowledge and can build close personal contacts.

 Speakers and Visitors

 Great speakers provide the same function.
 Top scholars and officials (foreign and domestic) are brought to Lexington to meet our students.
 Here, again the accent is on personal and professional.
-Where else can students quiz Israeli Prime Minister Ehud Olmert at dinner about settlement policy or explore with CJCS Admiral Mullen over hors d’oeuvres how to deal with Iran?
+Where else can students debate settlement policy with Israeli Prime Minister Ehud Olmert over dinner or explore with Cyprus Finance Minister Michalis Sarris the Eurozone Crisis?

 Students practice the practice of diplomacy.
-An exercise with the US Army War College in fall builds negotiations skills and every spring our school is rocked by a crisis – regime change, piracy, hostage taking.
+An exercise with the US Army War College each fall builds negotiations skills and every spring our school is rocked by a crisis – regime change, piracy, hostage taking – that students must address.
 The challenges are real, the experience profound.
 Lessons learned here pay dividends later.

 Corporate and Government Site Visits

 Among the most unique learning opportunities, made possible by our school’s small size, are group site visits.
-Recent corporate venues include UPS, Toyota, and P&G. Government stops range from the World Bank and State Department to Y-12, Oak Ridge National Laboratory, and Fort Knox.
+Recent corporate venues include Boeing, BP, US Steel, and Toyota,.
+Government stops range from the World Bank and State Department to Oak Ridge National Laboratory and Fort Knox.
 These visits are normally open to all students, regardless of concentration.